Maypher/Vector-Interior-Design/README.md

 # Development

-run `docker-compose --profile prod up` (or `--profile tests` to run tests).
+run `docker-compose --profile -f docker-compose.yml -f docker-compose.prod.yml prod up` (or `--profile tests` to run tests).
 This command launches the application in production mode.
 To run the hmr for both backend and frontend add the options `-f docker-compose.yml -f docker-compose.dev.yml`.

 # Deployment